 Who We Are

 The Just Love Network is a global network of support and action for all connected with Just Love.
-We gather around a set of 6 core practices that express who we are and what we care about.
+We gather around a set of six Justice Practices that express who we are and what we care about.

 Read on to find out more, or